MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-III-Office-Special-Education-Rehabilitative-Services-Department-Education/part-385-Rehabilitation-Training/subpart-A-General/section-385.4.md

 (U) Such other services as may be necessary and not inconsistent with the provisions of this Act.

-*Individual with a disability* means any individual who -
+*Individual with a disability* means any individual who—

 (i) Has a physical or mental impairment, which for that individual constitutes or results in a substantial impediment to employment;